Program Overview

 About the Map

-The Public side of the service line is defined as the portion of line from, and including the meter, to the water main, and is the City’s responsibility for maintenance.
+The Public side of the service line is defined as the portion of line from the meter to the water main, including the meter itself, and is the City’s responsibility for maintenance.

 The Private side of the service line is the portion of line from the meter to the home/building and is the responsibility of the homeowner.